panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 `<MultipleFetchResult>` component renders the result of all 3 async fetch actions.
 That's a nasty callback hell situation.

-If you try to use the class component or function composition approach, it's going to be hard.
-The callback hell problem transforms into arguments binding hell:
+If you try to use the class component or function composition approach, it's going to be troublesome.
+The callback hell transforms into arguments binding hell:

 ```jsx{9,17}
 class MultipleFetchResult extends React.Component {